samspark345/football-app/README.md

 - Facilitates and organizes scrum meetings such as sprint planning, regular stand-ups, sprint reviews, and retrospectives.
 - Removes impediments and ensures the team follows agile practices.
 - Acts as a bridge between the development team and the product owner, ensuring smooth communication.
+- Work alongside Product Owner to define/manage product backlog.

 # Systems Used:
-- JIRA:
+- JIRA: Issue Tracking and Documentation
-- GitHub & Git:
+- GitHub & Git: Version Control and Documentation
-- Discord
+- Discord: Communication channel between group members

 Link to website:
 https://samspark345.github.io/football-app/